 However, there were always those who were determined that it would be restored, and in 2011 a small group, including some of those responsible for its original preservation, set out a plan for its reconstruction.
-This was accepted by the Railway’s Board the following year and an appeal was launched.

 It was obvious from the start of the project that important decisions had to be taken as to how the Tram would be restored.
 For reasons mentioned above it was clear that, given current regulations, an exact historical restoration would mean that it would no longer be able to carry the general public.
 It would probably also have struggled with the quite severe gradients on the Steam Railway.
 It was therefore decided to incorporate modifications necessary to allow the Tram to run at line speed on the railway and to carry fare-paying passengers.
 These include a more powerful engine, a driving position in the trailer car and a slight increase in floor height to meet current platform levels.
 At the same time, every effort would be made to keep the appearance as close to the original as possible.